slippyex/ym2149-rs/crates/ym-softsynth/README.md

 # ym-softsynth

+⚠️ **Workspace-only proof-of-concept** - Not published to crates.io

-Experimental software synthesizer backend for YM2149 emulation.
+Experimental software synthesizer backend for YM2149 emulation, demonstrating the `Ym2149Backend` trait abstraction.

 This crate provides a lightweight, non-cycle-accurate alternative to the hardware-accurate YM2149 emulator.
 It implements the same `Ym2149Backend` trait, allowing it to be used as a drop-in replacement where accuracy is less critical than performance or simplicity.

 ## Status

-**Experimental**: This backend is a work in progress and not suitable for production use.
+**Experimental / Proof-of-Concept**: This backend demonstrates trait-based abstraction but is not suitable for production use.
 It provides basic tone generation but lacks many features of the hardware-accurate emulator.

+**Not Published**: This crate is workspace-only and not available on crates.io.
+It serves as a reference implementation for custom backends.

 ## Features